-Appointments at both sites are highly recommended to reduce wait times and maintain operational efficiency.
+The COVID-19 testing sites at UNLV and Cashman Center are overseen by UMC in partnership with Clark County, the Nevada National Guard and other community partners.
+There is no-out-of-pocket cost to patients seeking tests, including the uninsured, but insurance information is requested during the registration process for billing purposes of those who have it in order to recoup some testing-related costs.
+Appointments continue to be highly recommended to reduce wait times and maintain operational efficiency.
 Appointments can be self-scheduled through UMC’s website at www.umcsn.com.
-There are no-out-of-pocket costs to patients, including the uninsured.
-However, insurance is requested during the registration process of patients who have it in order to recoup some testing-related costs.
-Both testing sites accept some walk-ins each day on a first-come, first-served basis as staffing allows, but priority is given to those with appointments.
+Those with no online access may call UMC at (702) 383-2619 to schedule appointments.
+The UNLV testing site location will continue to accept some walk-ins each day on a first-come, first-served basis as staffing allows, but priority is given to those with appointments.
 Community members are encouraged to check UMC’s website regularly, as the hospital makes new appointments available on a daily basis.
-UMC also is asking community members to help prioritize testing appointments for those with symptoms or those who have been exposed to confirmed positive patients.
-Face coverings, temperature checks and social distancing are required at check-in at both sites.
+Face coverings, temperature checks and social distancing are required while on site.
 Those arriving with symptoms are diverted to a separate testing area.

-Clark County, the Southern Nevada Health District, University Medical Center, the Nevada National Guard, local cities and ambulance companies have conducted more than 556,000 COVID-19 tests as part of our community testing efforts.
+Since the community’s COVID-19 testing program was launched in May 2020, more than 614,000 tests have been conducted at public sites such as Cashman and UNLV, as well as one and two-day testing events throughout Southern Nevada at community centers, schools and other locations.
 The public can visit the testing site calendar on the Southern Nevada Health District’s website at www.SNHD.info/covid for a listing of public testing sites and locations.
 The state of Nevada also has a COVID-19 test finding locator tool on its website at https://nvhealthresponse.nv.gov/ that lists private labs, pharmacies and other testing resources for fees.
-Health officials recommend the following actions to reduce the spread of COVID-19:
+Health officials recommend a COVID-19 test for people if:

 - Wear face coverings in public and among people who don’t live in the same household.